 Federal and state policies could address important questions about what should (and should not) be documented in medical records, how the patient’s data is shared, and what protections need to be in place, among others.

+The Accenture team also conducted two pilot demonstrations to inform the final white paper and developed a practical guide [PDF - 383 KB].
 For the pilot demonstrations, the Accenture team selected Validic to test personalized care leveraging remotely-collected PGHD across patients in partnership with Sutter Health’s diabetes-focused research study.
 They also selected TapCloud LLC, working with AMITA Health, to gather PGHD across several medical conditions such as orthopedic surgery, stroke, behavioral health, and kidney transplant.

 The effort is part of a suite of projects focused on improving use of health IT among researchers for patient-centered outcomes research (PCOR).
-The PGHD policy framework project is a necessary step towards a long-term policy solution for the successful implementation of the PGHD requirements of the Federal Health IT Strategic Plan, ONC Interoperability Roadmap, 2015 Edition Certification Rule, Stage 3 of the CMS Meaningful Use Rule, CMS Quality Payment Program and the administration’s Precision Medicine Initiative.
+The PGHD policy project is a necessary step towards a long-term policy solution for the successful implementation of the PGHD requirements of the Federal Health IT Strategic Plan, ONC Interoperability Roadmap, 2015 Edition Certification Rule, Stage 3 of the CMS Meaningful Use Rule, the CMS Quality Payment Program and the administration’s Precision Medicine Initiative.

 In April 2012, ONC commissioned a Patient-Generated Health Data White Paper [PDF - 993 KB] to better understand PGHD uses, challenges and opportunities.